umer-saleem/Creating-Google-Spreadsheets/README.md

 ### Downloading the Repository

-* Open the terminal
+* Open the terminal.

-* Navigate inside the root folder of the repository
+* Navigate inside the root folder of the repository.

   `$ cd google_spreadsheet_python`

+* Install the python packages using the requirements.txt file.

+  `$ pip install -r requirements.txt`

 ### Installing Python Libraries